XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 FeatureVerified Details

-Mobile app (MetaTrader, etc.)Proprietary Trade Republic app for iOS/Android; no MetaTrader/TradingView integration
+Mobile app (MetaTrader, etc.)Proprietary Trade Republic app (iOS, Android); no MetaTrader, TradingView, or external crypto app

-Compatible softwareProprietary web/mobile only; no MetaTrader, TradingView, or open API access
+Compatible softwareProprietary platform only; no support for MetaTrader, TradingView, or public API

-Order typesMarket, limit, stop-loss, take-profit; no trailing stop, OCO, or bracket orders
+Order typesMarket, limit available; no stop-loss, take-profit, trailing stop, or OCO orders

-Charting and technical analysisBasic line/candlestick charts; no advanced indicators or multi-timeframe tools
+Charting and technical analysisBasic price charts; no advanced indicators or charting tools

-Auto trading / Automated strategiesNot available; no bots, copy trading, or automation support
+Auto trading / Automated strategiesNot supported; no bots, copy trading, or API connections

-Asset search and filtersSimple search bar and category filters for stocks, ETFs, crypto
+Asset search and filtersSimple search and filter functions for stocks, ETFs, and crypto; user-friendly

 Mobile app (MetaTrader, etc.)